-- 1. Students must carry a minimum of 4.0 credits each term.
+- 1. Students must carry a minimum of 7 classes each semester (9th-11th) 6 classes (12th).
 Credit will be given only for those subjects and activities taken during the academic day. - 2.
-Eight academic courses must be taken each semester unless in band and choir.
-Then, only 6 academic courses must be taken each semester. - 3.
-Instrumental music and vocal music both carry .50 credits per semester. - 4.
-The board will review the required course of study annually. - 5.
-Graduation requirements for special education students will be in accordance with the prescribed course of study as described in the Individual Education Plan (IEP).
+The board will review the required course of study annually.

+3. Graduation requirements for special education students will be in accordance with the prescribed course of study as described in the Individual Education Plan (IEP).
 Prior to the special education student's graduation, the IEP team shall determine whether the graduation requirements have been met.